lmyslinski/dumbcron/README.md

 It's a docker image that's designed for easily triggering http endpoints in a portable and reliable way

-| Running cron jobs in docker is an antipattern, you should use systemd

-Yes it is and I don't care - systemd takes effort and is not easily portable.
-This service literally uses less than 3mb of memory, I don't need this to be ran with pinpoint timestamp accuracy.
-As long as it runs sort of on schedule it's good enough.

 ## Features

 - Runs an HTTP GET request periodically
-- Lightweight, uses less than 3mb of memory
+- Lightweight, uses less than 3mb of memory.
+The docker image is less than 30mb
 - Unlike cron, has actually usable logs and error handling
 - Dead simple to use and integrate